Greenwich Village Walking Tour

 The walk takes approximately two hours and starts at 8th Avenue and 14th Street in Manhattan, New York City, or at a prearranged location.
 You will be escorted through the Streets of Greenwich Village past early 19th Century Town Houses.
 Starting at the High Line and ending at Minetta Lane, near Washington Square Park.

 Stories of past residents, local history, Native American history, architecture and personal anecdotes enliven this tour.
 The tour covers four hundred years of the history, culture, and arts of Greenwich Village.
 From Native Americans, the scandals of the founding fathers of the republic, to the artists, writers and poets of Greenwich Village.

 I escort small groups of one or more people.
 Customize your tour by choosing the start time that is convenient for you.

 After the Washington arch was completed two statues of Washington were added.
 One of Washington as the soldier and the other as Washington the statesman.
 The latter was sculpted by Alexander Calder, the father of the artist of the same name who created the mobile.
 You will note in the picture a small door on the side of the arch.
 It is through this door that a group along with the visiting French artist Marcel Duchamp broke in during the 1917 Armory art show, went to the roof and declared “the republic of Greenwich Village”.

 Use the links at the top of the page for more information about Marc’s Village Walk.

-Best time to take a tour in the summer is early in the morning, perhaps 10 am or evening at 5 pm when it is cooler.
+The best time to take a tour is early in the morning, perhaps 10 am.
 You pick the time.